Luxchar/SuperMalter/data/src/analysis/vis.md

 # CR: Compte Rendu
 ### KPI's: Key factors of success
+ - Malt in 5 key figures: number of freelancers, number of missions, number of supermalter, number of countries, ..
  - top 5 best paid categories and the skills that are the most present in those categories
  - does the number of recommendations impact success (salary and number of missions) ?
  - does working remotely impact success and if so where is the best place to work?